 The music's mild fading in and out is just how a distant station

-Forget TV's Stargate Universe!
+Forget TV's Star Trek!
 Back in the Golden Days of Radio we had Dimension X, one of the most popular science fiction series on the airwaves.
-Now, dim the room lights low and imagine the future.
+Now, dim the room lights low and begin to imagine the future.

 First broadcast on October 18, 1942.

 Steady yourself for drama and adventure in Canada's Yukon Territory.
-Like other popular radio broadcasts, this program went on to television greatness as "Sergeant Preston of the Yukon" featuring Canadian Mountie Sgt.
+Like other popular radio broadcasts of its day, this program went on to television greatness as "Sergeant Preston of the Yukon" featuring Canadian Mountie Sgt.
 Preston and his fearless dog Yukon King.

 Are you ready?
 Turn off your lights and listen as an antique clock somberly chimes midnight, sending shivers slowly running up your spine...